compneuronmbu/NESTInstrumentationApp/README.md

-# NEST Connection App
+# NEST Instrumentation App

-The NESTConnectionApp is a graphical user interface to connect recording and stimulation devices to networks in [NEST](http://www.nest-simulator.org).
+The NESTInstrumentationApp is a graphical user interface to connect recording and stimulation devices to networks in [NEST](http://www.nest-simulator.org).

 <p align="center">
   <img src="documentation/figures/3D_example.png" width=60%>